Zuber223/Northern-Kentucky-Land-Change/README.md

 ## Changes in Northern Kentucky over the years

-These three maps show the different areas of Northern kentucky
+These three maps show the different areas of Northern Kentucky.
+All of Northern Kentucky shows areas like covington, Newport, Union, and FLorence that had gone through revitalization and development over the years.
+Union, Kentucky showed mostly gorwth in new subdivisons being built.
+Florence, Kentucky showed mostly gorwth in new commercial development on Mall Road and Houston Road.
+I-75 and CVG airport had played a big part in the growrth of development in Northern Kentucky over the years.

 ![Caption of map](NorthernKentucky2.jpg)
 _All of Northern Kentucky_